 - Internal company-based instructor wages at the actual hourly wage rate

 - Employee external training fee expenses

 - Instructional training materials purchased or production expenses

 Ineligible Expense Examples:

-- Trainee travel costs
+- Trainee and trainer travel expenses

 - Training Program Development/Preparation/Planning